ritish26/SavingsAccount/Project.md

 ✅ Project Description

-I am currently working on a project in QapMap, a platform used to manage cap tables—documents that outline a company’s ownership structure, listing all shareholders and their respective ownership percentages.
+I am currently working on a project **QapMap**, a platform used to manage cap tables—documents that outline a company’s ownership structure, listing all shareholders and their respective ownership percentages.
 We assist startups by providing a detailed view of their ESOPs and equity.
 Stakeholders can include both investors and employees.
 The platform supports features like:
 1. Share buybacks